Off-Nominal/artemis-history/docs/schedule-history.md

 This establishes the official baseline from which all future schedule slips will be measured.
 NASA committed to this date before Congress.

+### April 27, 2017 - GAO Report (GAO-17-414)
+The Government Accountability Office concludes EM-1 will slip beyond the November 2018 commitment to 2019.

+NASA Associate Administrator Bill Gerstenmaier agrees, stating NASA is "in the process of establishing a new target date in 2019."

+Contributing factors:
+- Core stage manufacturing issues at Michoud Assembly Facility
+- Boeing contract modifications extending timeline
+- Welding and structural assembly challenges

+**New target**: Under review, expected 2019